AlessioNar/Rops/README.md

 Accessing the OPS API requires applying for an account to obtain the consumer key and the consumer secret key.
 In order to register for the service, register at https://www.epo.org/searching-for-patents/data/web-services/ops.html.

-Then use the create_access_token function to retrieve an access token that is valid for 20 minutes.
+Then use the create_access_token function to retrieve an access token that is valid for 20 minutes and use it to make calls to the OPS API.